How to add signatures to emails sent from shared mailboxes

 There are a few ways to set up an email signature for a shared mailbox.
 Choose the option that best fits your needs and the signature mode you’re using:

-Create a dedicated Outlook signature for a shared mailbox
+Create a dedicated signature for a shared mailbox (Outlook signatures only)

-Before you begin, ensure the advanced setting Change CodeTwo Outlook (client-side) signatures to match the email address in the From field is enabled for the add-in in CodeTwo Admin Panel, as shown in Fig. 11.
-Learn more about this setting
+- The advanced setting Change CodeTwo Outlook (client-side) signatures to match the email address in the From field must be enabled for the add-in in CodeTwo Admin Panel, as shown in Fig. 11.

 Fig. 11.
 Enable this option to get a dedicated signature when you select a shared mailbox in the email’s From address.